Section 1202 QSBS Exclusion Rules: Capital Gains Exclusion Percentages

 Short Positions

-Section 1202(j) provides special rules for taxpayers with offsetting short positions.
-Generally, the exclusion does not apply if the taxpayer has an offsetting short position unless:
+Special provisions under Section 1202(j) address situations involving offsetting short positions.
+Generally, the exclusion is forfeited if the taxpayer holds a corresponding short position unless:

-- The stock was held for the required period as of the first day there was a short position, and
+- The stock was held for the required duration as of the first day of the short position, and

-- The taxpayer elects to recognize gain as if the stock were sold on that first day for its fair market value [IRC §1202(j)(1)]
+- The taxpayer opts to treat the stock as sold on that day for its fair market value [IRC §1202(j)(1)].

 State Tax Considerations

-- Some states conform to federal QSBS exclusion rules
+- Some states adopt the federal QSBS exclusion framework.

 AMT Considerations (Historical)

-For stock acquired before September 28, 2010, excluded gain was an AMT preference item.
-However, for stock acquired after September 27, 2010, excluded gain is not an AMT preference item, making the benefit more valuable.
+Historically, for stock acquired before September 28, 2010, the excluded gain was considered an Alternative Minimum Tax (AMT) preference item.
+However, subsequent legislative changes have removed this treatment for stock acquired after September 27, 2010, enhancing the exclusion's value by eliminating potential AMT complications.

 Key Takeaways

-Holding period is critical: Minimum 3-5 years depending on acquisition date
+- Holding period is critical: Eligibility hinges on meeting minimum holding periods of 3-5 years based on the acquisition timeline.

-State taxes may still apply: Section 1202 is federal only
+- State taxes may still apply: Despite federal exclusions, state tax liabilities can vary.

 Sources and Citations